Revisiting bitcoin

 I wonder how Maria Lomeli is doing.

 Cryptocurrency originated as an experiment in ledger decentralization.
-Was there a way to build a recordkeeping system that could guarantee trust among all its users?
-In 2009, bitcoin was created as an experiment to answer thsi question.
-Over the past few years, developers worked to enhance the idea, but recently, a fraction has grown critical of the varying agendas within the community.
+Was there a way to build a decentralized recordkeeping system that could still be trusted by all its users?
+In 2009, bitcoin was created as an experiment to answer this question.
+Developers worked to enhance the idea over the years, but recently, a fraction has grown critical of the varying agendas within the community.
 In fact, the developer Mike Hearn even wrote this widely circulated Medium post announcing Bitcoin as a “failed” experiment.
 As skepticism grew, recent enthusiasm was spurred by individuals looking to profit off the invention.

 In the New York Times piece, the author profiles various people aiming to make money off the cryptocurrency craze.
 Telling details are provided if you look closely.
 These individuals, almost all male, are committed enough to base their entire life around cryptocurrency.
 They’re technology-savvy and imagine a new world order.
-Many met through the shared community and have known each other for a period of time.
+Many met through the online community and have known each other for some time.
 Mostly, they’re young enough to afford to take risks.

 A number of these proponents were early adopters who prospered from the world’s sudden interest.
-I imagine they also benefited from the recent media coverage.
+I imagine they’re benefitting quite heavily from the recent media coverage.

-Of course, late arrivals are looking for an edge too, aren’t they?
-Although not mentioned in the article, cryptocurrency trading has been partially tainted with its connotation with pump-and-dump groups, which do little to deter fears of unpredictability.
+Of course, late arrivals are looking to make life-changing money too, aren’t they?
+Although not mentioned in the article, cryptocurrency has been partially tainted with its connotation with pump-and-dump groups which do little to deter fears of unpredictability.
 Participation in these groups require an upfront fee.
-Once a member, individuals gain access to inside information of carefully planned market spikes.
-The closer you are to the center of knowledge the more profitable membership is.
+Once a member, individuals gain access to information of carefully planned market spikes.
+The closer you are to the center of knowledge the more profitable the information edge is.
 Later entrants into these pump-and-dump groups, bridging the chasm between the group’s core and general public, benefit less so.
 This system divides investors into castes: If you don’t have access, then you’re on the outside looking in.

 Maybe this is the future.
 I won’t question the potential of cryptocurrency or blockchain, but it’s equally important to remember the very real consequences bubbles cause.